by Andréa Jones

 Remember to add a call to action to your social media content.
 “Like, share, or comment” is terrific, but also ask your audience to share content with people they know.

 Andréa Jones is fiercely committed to helping businesses and podcasters build profitable communities online through simple social media solutions.
-Named one of Social Report’s top marketers to follow in 2019, Andréa’s passion for keeping social media simplified shines through for her full service clients and students as well as on her podcast – the Savvy Social Podcast.
+Named one of Social Report’s top marketers to follow in 2019, Andréa’s passion for keeping social media simplified shines through for her full service clients and students as well as on her podcast – Savvy Social Podcast.